Nucleon sigma terms with a variational analysis from Lattice QCD: Fitting analysis

 In the following, we present the fitting analysis carried out to extract the scalar charges from the ratios of the three-point to two-point correlation functions.
 With a large number of source-sink separations~($t$) at our disposal, we employ the summation method and compute

-where the sum over the current insertion~($\tau$) runs from timeslice $\tau=c$ up to $t-c$.
+where the sum over the current insertion~($\tau$) runs from time slice $\tau=c$ up to $t-c$.
 Considering the spectral decompositions in Eqs.~\eqref{eq:specdecomp2} and~\eqref{eq:specdecomp3} truncated after the first excited state, the $t$-dependence of the summed ratio reads

 The coefficients $c_{10}$ and $c_{11}$ are related to the matrix elements $\langle N|\mathcal{S}^{u+d,s}|2\rangle$ and $\langle 2|\mathcal{S}^{u+d,s}|2\rangle$, respectively, and $\Delta E$ denotes the energy gap between the ground $|N\rangle = |1\rangle$ and the first resolvable excited state $|2\rangle$.
 In the limit of ground state dominance, this dependence simplifies to